Glossary of Photonics and Laser Marketing

 Generally, a referral on a website means that a reader is motivated to visit a page on another website by clicking on a hyperlink.
 In case of advertising, the number of referrals in a month is an indicator for the effectiveness.
 However, the quality of the obtained traffic is also very relevant.

-A website design which automatically adapts to the size of the display window of the browser such that it works well with a wide range of window sizes.
+A website design which automatically adapts to work well with very different devices, particularly concerning the size of the display window of the browser.
 Responsive web design is normally also mobile-friendly, i.e., usable with mobile devices like tablets and smartphones.

 A sales lead is a contact to a potential customer.
 For example, product inquiries via e-mail or a contact form on a web page can be considered as sales leads.
 The quality of sales leads is essentially related to the chances that a later sale can indeed be realized with the given contact person, and it can of course vary a lot.
 For example, the quality of sales leads generated in the form of website visits through HTML links on another website strongly depend on the audience of that website.